marco262/my_wiki/data/onednd/advancement/feats.md

 When a creature you can see attacks a target other than you that is within 5 feet of you, you can use your Reaction to interpose your Shield and impose Disadvantage on the attack roll.
 You must be wielding a Shield to use this Reaction

+## Fighting Style: Superior Technique

+_Prerequisite: Fighting Style Feature_
+_Source: Tasha's Cauldron of Everything, p.
+41_

+You learn one maneuver of your choice from among those available to the Battle Master archetype.
+If a maneuver you use requires your target to make a saving throw to resist the maneuver's effects, the saving throw DC equals 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice).

+You gain one superiority die, which is a d6 (this die is added to any superiority dice you have from another source).
+This die is used to fuel your maneuvers.
+A superiority die is expended when you use it.
+You regain your expended superiority dice when you finish a short or long rest.

+## Fighting Style: Thrown Weapon Fighting

+_Prerequisite: Fighting Style Feature_
+_Source: Tasha's Cauldron of Everything, p.
+41_

+You can draw a weapon that has the thrown property as part of the attack you make with the weapon.

+In addition, when you hit with a ranged attack using a thrown weapon, you gain a +2 bonus to the damage roll.

 ## Fighting Style: Two-Weapon Fighting

 _Prerequisite: Fighting Style Feature_
 _Source: [Player's Handbook Playtest 6](https://www.dndbeyond.com/sources/ua/ph-playtest-6)_

 When you make the extra attack granted by the Light weapon property, you can add your ability modifier to the damage of the extra attack.

+## Fighting Style: Unarmed Fighting

+_Prerequisite: Fighting Style Feature_
+_Source: Tasha's Cauldron of Everything, p.
+41_

+Your unarmed strikes can deal bludgeoning damage equal to 1d6 + your Strength modifier on a hit.
+If you aren't wielding any weapons or a shield when you make the attack roll, the d6 becomes a d8.

+At the start of each of your turns, you can deal 1d4 bludgeoning damage to one creature grappled by you.

 ## Healer